 - A qualified newspaper that disseminates news to the general public

 - Anyone who has grounds to sue for wrongful death or an individual involved in the accident

 - Any federal, state, or local government agency

-If you do not meet the criteria for obtaining a report, you can still submit a CR-91 form and provide a detailed explanation as to why you need a copy of the report.
+If you do not meet the criteria for obtaining a report, you can still submit a CR-91 form and provide a detailed explanation for why you need a copy.
 Otherwise, anyone not meeting the criteria can receive a redacted copy of the Texas Peace Officer’s Crash Report.

 Where Do I Request a Copy of the Report?